MatthewBryce/enterprise-lighting/README.md

-﻿# IRLib2 JJ Abrams Enterprise Remote controllable arduino lighting
+﻿# IRLib2 JJ Abrams Enterprise Remote controllable arduino lighting.

+﻿# IRLib2 A Library for Receiving, Decoding and Sending Infrared Signals Using Arduino.

 IRLib2 is copyright 2017 by Chris Young.
 It it is a major rewrite of the original IRLib 1.x by Chris Young which in turn was based on IRremote by Ken Shirriff.
 See COPYRIGHT.txt for details.